ToddHartmann/phaseflower-py/README.md

 ```
 The name of the `colorspace`, then its options:
 names of the color components, how many bands (repetitions)
 each component has, and whether they are inverted.
+If a band is zero there will
+be none of that component in the output.

 ```
 	"zoom": {"cx": 0.0, "cy": 0.0, "x": 512, "y": 512, "z": 1.0},
 ```